 When a Student has a restricted Contact record in Aeries, the Parent and Student account registration process changes.
 After the person enters the VPC, ID, and TL, the system recognizes the Student being requested has a restricted Contact record.
 The registration process halts the current registration and emails the Portal Confirmation Email Address (set in School Options) where the Student is currently (or most recently) enrolled.
 The Principal or designee needs to confirm the individual requesting an account.
 This may involve contacting the Non-restricted Parent on file.

 The Principal or designee can click on one of two links: Accept or Reject.
 After the correct link is clicked on, an email indicating the action is emailed to the person requesting access to that student.
 If the Principal or designee accepts the account, the Parent's account gains full access to the portal, based on the rights assigned to "Parents" in Portal Groups.

 Unlike STU.DNR, the restricted contact flag does not hide any contact information.

 A portal account can become restricted when certain SSD fields are populated.
-When this restriction is in place for the student, any parent or student account tied to that student will take on only the permissions given to the Restricted Portal Account group and will no longer have the permissions of the Parent Portal Group.
-A banner message will also be displayed.
+When this restriction is in place for the Student, any Parent or Student account tied to that Student takes on only the permissions given to the Restricted Portal Account group and no longer has the permissions of the Parent Portal Group.
+A banner message is also displayed.

-The parent portal account tied to the restricted student record will also not be able to access the Data Confirmation process for that student during the active window dates until the restricted code is removed.
+The Parent portal account tied to the restricted Student record does not have access to the Data Confirmation process for that Student during the active window dates until the restricted code is removed.

-When the SSD restriction is removed from the account associated with the student, the parent account will again look at the Parent Portal Group for permissions.
+When the SSD restriction is removed from the account associated with the Student, the Parent account uses the Parent Portal Group for permissions.

 The Secondary Student Data fields that control this process and trigger the portal account to take on the restricted permissions are viewable from Student Data | Other | Secondary Student Data on the navigation menu.